perseus784/Multi-Robot_Exploration/README.md

 The DARP algorithm is responsible for optimal area division among the robots.
 The algorithm goes as follows:
 *Intialize Weights M for each bot and intialize fair share value for the bots grid/number of bots*
-* Step 1: Intialize Evaluation matrix E_r for each robot with distance values for each grid. dist = np.linalg.norm(np.array(self.init_robot_pos[bot]) - np.array((x,y)))
+* *Step 1:* Intialize Evaluation matrix E_r for each robot with distance values for each grid.

+      dist = np.linalg.norm(np.array(self.init_robot_pos[bot]) - np.array((x,y)))
       E[bot,x,y] = dist
-* Step 2: For each grid box, find the least robot with the shortest distance and assign the box to the respective robot.
+* *Step 2:* For each grid box, find the least robot with the shortest distance and assign the box to the respective robot.
 This matrix is called Assignment matrix A.

       A = np.argmin(E, axis=0)

-* Step 3: Count the number of boxes assigned for each robot and store it in a K matrix (contains number of boxes for each bot). for n in range(n_bots):
+* *Step 3:* Count the number of boxes assigned for each robot and store it in a K matrix (contains number of boxes for each bot).

+      for n in range(n_bots):
           K[n] = np.count_nonzero(A == bot_vals[n])

-* Step 4: Robot weightage M was intialized with a value and it should be updated in accordance to fair share.
-K-fair share gives the error and that is used to calculate the new M value with a learning constant c. for i in range(n_bots):
+* *Step 4:* Robot weightage M was intialized with a value and it should be updated in accordance to fair share.
+K-fair share gives the error and that is used to calculate the new M value with a learning constant c.

+        for i in range(n_bots):
             M[i] = M[i] + c*(K[i] - fair_share)
-* Steps 5: Once the weights M are calculated, it is then used to calculate the E matrix for each robot. for i in range(n_bots):
+* *Steps 5:* Once the weights M are calculated, it is then used to calculate the E matrix for each robot.

+            for i in range(n_bots):
                 E[i] = M[i] * E[i]
-* Step 6:  The setps 2- 6 are repeated until convergence.
+* *Step 6:* The *steps 2- 6* are repeated until convergence.

  The above process is called cyclic gradient descent.
 For more details, please refer to section 6 of the mentioned paper.